jongiddy/onc/README.md

 jon:~ $
 ```

-If the last name component of the Docker image starts with `.` use the
-image built from a Dockerfile:
+If the Docker image starts with `/` or `.` use the image built from a Dockerfile:

 ```
-jon:~ $ onc .          # build and run ./Dockerfile image jon:~ $ onc .build     # build and run ./Dockerfile.build image jon:~ $ onc ~/other/.  # build and run ~/other/Dockerfile image
+jon:~ $ onc ./Dockerfile        # build and run Dockerfile image jon:~ $ onc ./Dockerfile.build  # build and run Dockerfile.build image jon:~ $ onc ~/other/Dockerfile  # build and run /home/jon/other/Dockerfile image
 ```